 The last image is the mastered version of the MP3 instrumental with your recordings and effects.
 (The final song).

 Used the sharpen tool in photoshop to make the image be more uniform and steady.

 In short.
 Mastering is a process where you are making the whole mix better, more uniform and you are adding subtle changes in frequencies.
 Well some of those frequencies are not there anymore.
 And this will eventually effect the final song.
-This is why you never, ever, ever, ever, ever, ever, ever, ever buy MP3 instrumental beats.
 You can’t sharpen a blurred image

 Bonus Tip for 2022!

-And did I mention that you also get 20+ free instrumentals to use, including a license?
+Did I mention that you can download 30+ free instrumentals to use, including a license?
 The music you will receive can be used to try before you buy and you can share them on your social media!
-You can sign up on my Homepage or in the contact form below.
+You can sign up below by leaving your name and email.